Updated on Saturday 12th November 2022

 Involuntary manslaughter defence implies that the murder was committed without mens rea, meaning that the accused is responsible for it, however, he or she did not have a motive to do so.
 There are four types of involuntary manslaughter:

 - Manslaughter by gross negligence: According to the English legislation, if an individual has the responsibility of care and proves to be negligent to an extent where he or she is found guilty of a crime that results in the victim’s death, he or she can be found guilty for gross negligence manslaughter;

-- Motor manslaughter: these are offences which result in death “by dangerous driving”;
+- Motor manslaughter: these are offences that result in death “by dangerous driving”;

 - Manslaughter by the unlawful act: a person can be found guilty of this offence if he or she has the intention to commit an illegal act which can harm another person, and which results in an unintended death of that person;

 - Unlawful act manslaughter and the responsibility of drug suppliers: these are offences committed by drug suppliers which result in the death of the person they are supplying the drugs to.